OlivierBlanvillain/SlickChair-report/report/report.md

 This approach has the advantage of not requiring any update, new records are simply appended to tables and only become visible for the newly accessed `Database` values.
 It also minimises the number of tables, which is beneficial because tables are directly manipulated by the user via Slick's domain-specific language.
 We developed this API with H2 and PostgreSQL, but as the implementation uses the Slick generic `JdbcDriver`, it should be compatible with all database systems supported by Slick.

-Finally, we should note that in its current stage, our *database as a value* API does not allow the expression of transactions.
+Finally, we should note that in its current stage, our *database as a value* API does not allow the expression of *transactions*.
 The timestamp based implementation is by nature atomic: the temporal filter used on every table ensures that the database will be viewed either before or after a group of insertions.
 However it is currently impossible to express a *transaction*, that is, to enforce that the database is not modified between the time its value is queried and the insertions are effective.
 Fortunately SlickChair does not require transactions.

 # Paper-reviewer assignment